slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - science requires skepticism. religion requires belief. -- naval
-- scientists who support silencing opposing voices are actually priests. -- naval -->
+- scientists who support silencing opposing voices are actually priests. -- naval
+- look at ideas individually not at the ism
+- the world as your lab. if you do stuff scientifically you can do it right next time also -->

 > *"The whole of science is nothing more than a refinement of everyday thinking."